neeleshdubey567/devops-demo/README.md

-#THis is my local repos
+#This is my local repository.